dplusplus1024/bitcorn-hole/LIGHTING.md

 - If you don't already have one, continue reading to get started.

 ## Option 1: Strike
-1. Download the [Strike App](https://strike.me/): Strike is available on both iOS and Android.
+1. Download [Strike](https://strike.me/): Strike is available on both iOS and Android.
 Download the app from the App Store or Google Play.

 2. Create an Account
 Sign up by providing your phone number, email address, and some personal information for verification.